 Yes we can.
 Please contact Head Office and we can advise you.

-Normally, we ask that you pay us and claim back the money yourself.
+We ask that you pay us and claim back the money yourself.
 We will help you with receipts for your claim.
-In unusual circumstances, we may be able to claim direct from your insurer.
-This would require a pre-authorisation code and additional admin fees may apply.

 Yes.
 Your midwife will talk about labour preparation, options, choices and make a birth plan with you if you wish.